Science Courses

 Accelerated Chemistry

-This semester long course will cover an entire year of high school chemistry.
+This accelerated year-long course will cover the regular high school chemistry topics with additional topics and targets.
 Students will focus on fundamental chemistry principles and applications.
-Lab activities and open ended investigations will reinforce the course content.
-Class time is spent primarily covering new material and investigating through laboratory experiences; little time is spent reviewing content and doing homework.
-Accelerated Chemistry serves as a prerequisite for several advanced physical science courses.
+Lab activities and open-ended investigations will reinforce the course content.
+Class time is spent primarily covering new material and investigating through laboratory experiences.
+Academy Chemistry serves as a prerequisite for several advanced physical science courses, with emphasis on preparing students for AP sciences.

 *AP Chemistry